dgroomes/kafka-playground/README.md

 See the README in [interactive/](interactive/).

-### `kafka-consumer-abstractions/`
+### `kafka-consumer-algorithms/`

-Various code abstractions and scheduling algorithms for consuming from Kafka.
+A comparison of algorithms for consuming messages from Kafka: sequential, partial parallelism, and asynchronous.

-See the README in [kafka-consumer-abstractions/](kafka-consumer-abstractions/).
+See the README in [kafka-consumer-algorithms/](kafka-consumer-algorithms/).

 ### `connection-check/`